brave/vault/documentation/Principles.md

     window.crypto.subtle.generateKey({ name: "ECDSA", namedCurve: "P-256" }, true
                                     , [ "sign", "verify" ]).then(function (signingPair) { ... })

-Both the `masterKey` and `signingPair.private` must be securely persisted in the browser.
+Both the `masterKey` and `signingPair.privateKey` must be securely persisted in the browser.

 When creating a persona,
-the body of the operation is:
+the HTTP body is:

     { envelope    :
       { version   : 1
-      , privateKey : '...'
-      , iv         : '...'
       , publicKey : '...'
+      , signature : '...'
+      , nonce     : '...'
       }
     }

 The `version` property is self-explanatory.

-The `privateKey` and `iv` properties are used to describe an encrypted `cipherKey`, that is used to encrypt the symmetric key associated with a given "blob".
 The `publicKey` property is the hexadecimal string representation of the public key used to verify digital signatures.
 The vault verifies the signature as the authorization check for an operation.

+The `signature` and `nonce` properties are used to ensure that the client actually knows the `signing.privateKey`:

     var to_hex = function (bs) {
         var encoded = []